Law Enforcement and Justice Administration

 Graduates of the program are educationally well-rounded students who possess the skills needed to manage and lead in the increasingly complex field of criminal justice.
 Additionally, students are academically prepared to pursue advanced degrees in respected doctoral programs.

 Integrated Baccalaureate and Master’s Degree Programs

 Please go to integrated programs for details and program offerings.

 All students must meet the general admission requirements of the School of Graduate Studies and have a cumulative grade point average for all undergraduate work of at least 3.0, or have a 3.0 GPA or higher for the last two years of undergraduate work.
 Waiver of GPA requirement may be requested if demonstrated subsequent training and work experience justify a waiver.
 Undergraduate work should include 18 semester hours in criminal justice, law enforcement, or closely related areas.
-Students may not enroll in LEJA graduate courses unless admitted to the LEJA degree program or unless they receive special permission from the LEJA graduate coordinator or department chair.
+Students may not enroll in LEJA graduate courses unless admitted to the LEJA degree program or unless they receive special permission from the LEJA graduate coordinator or school’s director.
 Undergraduate courses in statistics or research methods are required or waived.

-Only those files completed with all required documents listed below will be forwarded to the departmental graduate committee for consideration for admission into the program.
+Only those files completed with all required documents listed below will be forwarded to the school’s graduate committee for consideration for admission into the program.
 All documents should be sent to (and any contact regarding status of receipt of those documents should be directed to) the School of Graduate Studies.

 - Application to the School of Graduate Studies